Hopeless MS patient healthy

 While conventional medicine as with so many other chronic diseases has no answer to this potentially devastating illness, here is a multiple sclerosis cure reported by dentist Dr Ernesto Adler, yet again showing the potentially pivotal role of the typically ignored dental "focal infections" and "interference fields".

 The patient had been confined to bed for weeks.
-Nearly immobile, he had to be spoonfed since he lacked even the strength to hold a pen, let alone a spoon or glass.
+Nearly immobile, he had to be spoonfed since he lacked the strength to even hold a pen, let alone a spoon or glass.

 The family doctor knew about Dr. Adler's work and successes with various "incurable" diseases and asked him to examine the patient.
 Although Dr. Adler himself had no hope of being able to assist in this most serious of cases, he humored the family doctor and consented to look for focal infections and interference fields in the patient's mouth.